 5.13.5 If significant formulation changes are made in the investigational or comparator product(s) during the course of clinical development, the results of any additional studies of the formulated product(s) (e.g. stability, dissolution rate, bioavailability) needed to assess whether these changes would significantly alter the pharmacokinetic profile of the product should be available prior to the use of the new formulation in clinical trials.

+5.14 Supplying and Handling Investigational Product(s)

 5.14.1 The sponsor is responsible for supplying the investigator(s)/institution(s) with the investigational product(s).